LeandroTheDev/arena_kits/README.md

 The kits should accept kitnames with spaces

+Metadata, used for storing gun mods, to get the metadata simple join the server and give yourself the guns, add the mods you wish, type the command /metadata, take a look in your server console and the metadata should be there

 # Building

 *Windows*: The project uses dotnet 4.8, consider installing into your machine, you need visual studio, simple open the solution file open the Build section and hit the build button (ctrl + shift + b) or you can do into powershell the command dotnet build -c Debug if you have installed dotnet 4.8.